Khajas/Movie-Recommendation-System/README.md

 // Data:

-The files movie-matrix.txt and movie-names.txt are available in d470/dhw/hw02-movies.
-When running on turing, your program should open these files, not your own copies of them.
-If you are testing on a machine with a different directory structure, I suggest you use an optional command line parameter that defaults to the file structure on turing.
+The files movie-matrix.txt and movie-names.txt

 Each record in movie-matrix.txt represents people’s ratings of one movie, i.e., the first reviewer’s rating, the second reviewer’s rating, etc. Each rating is followed by a ‘;’.
 When you see two semicolons in a row, that is effectively a null rating followed by a semicolon, i.e., it indicates that the given reviewer didn’t rate the movie.
 This type of layout is frequently used to save space in a sparse matrix, i.e., a file with a lot of zeroes.

 The movie-names.txt file gives the names of the movies, i.e, the first record gives the name of the first movie in movie-matrix.txt, etc.